apache/airflow/docs/apache-airflow/howto/operator/python.rst

 ========================

-Use the :class:`~airflow.operators.python.ShortCircuitOperator` to control whether a pipeline continues if a condition is satisfied or a Truthy value is obtained.
-The evaluation of this condition and Truthy value is done via the output of a ``python_callable``.
-If the ``python_callable`` returns True or a Truthy value, the pipeline is allowed to continue and an :ref:`XCom <concepts:xcom>` of the output will be pushed.
-If the output is False or a Falsy value, the pipeline will be short-circuited based on the configured short-circuiting (more on this later).
+Use the :class:`~airflow.operators.python.ShortCircuitOperator` to control whether a pipeline continues if a condition is satisfied or a truthy value is obtained.
+The evaluation of this condition and truthy value is done via the output of a ``python_callable``.
+If the ``python_callable`` returns True or a truthy value, the pipeline is allowed to continue and an :ref:`XCom <concepts:xcom>` of the output will be pushed.
+If the output is False or a falsy value, the pipeline will be short-circuited based on the configured short-circuiting (more on this later).
 In the example below, the tasks that follow the "condition_is_True" ShortCircuitOperator will execute while the tasks downstream of the "condition_is_False" ShortCircuitOperator will be skipped.